Top 5 Paths to a Million Dollars |

 4. Be Extraordinarily Talented - Many sports players, musicians, and other entertainers follow this path to success.
 Unfortunately, you generally have to be in the top .00001 of talent level or…

-3. Be Extraordinarily Lucky - Sometimes the talent in #4 isn’t enough.
-There are a lot of starving artists who are more talented than say, Biz Marke - yet Biz has likely made a million dollars from a single song.
-Unfortunately, as many rabbits’ feet and four-leaf clovers I have, I am still far away from being a millionaire.
+3. Be Extraordinarily Lucky – Sometimes the talent in #4 isn’t enough.
+There are a lot of starving artists who are more talented than Biz Markie – yet Biz has likely made millions from a single song.
+Or perhaps you can go the lottery winning route.
+Unfortunately, for all the rabbits’ feet and four-leaf clovers I have, I am still far away from being a millionaire.

 2. Perform some Crazy Stunts - It seemed to work for Jackass star Johnny Knoxville and even SuperSize Me star Morgan Spurlock.
 Or perhaps you could trade one red paper clip for a million dollars.
 Unfortunately these all require quite a bit of luck, creativity, and a high tolerance to withstand pain and/or physical and verbal abuse.